Original date ideas for Valentine's Day: London 2023

 It’s a date: Friday 14 February, book in advance to secure a table

-For ditching the everyday bouquet: Valentine’s floristry workshop at Daylesford
+For ditching the everyday bouquet: The Flower Factory LDN

 Where are we going?
 To a make-your-own bouquet course.
 Why?
 Because a shop-bought bunch of flowers screams cliché on Valentine’s Day; leave this gesture to the unimaginative souls and last-minute present buyers.
-Instead, make your own hand-tied bouquet with seasonal blooms under the guidance of local florist and designer Kat Argent.
-The class covers structure, tints, tones and shades, and you’ll walk away with a professional-looking gift for your special someone.
+Instead, enjoy a walking tour of London's famous Columbia Road Flower Market followed by a seasonal bouquet-making workshop, courtesy of Shoreditch-based floral studio and floristry school The Flower Factory LDN.

 Where are we going?
-To Tayēr & Elementary, a relatively new bar by celebrated mixologist Alex Kratena and Monica Berg of Oslo bar Himkok.
-If you’re dating a true cocktail enthusiast, chances are a typical menu laced with mojitos, cosmopolitans and Moscow mules won’t cut it.
-At Tayēr & Elementary, you won’t find any of the usual suspects.
-This two-part venue approaches mixology with levels of attention and innovation most of us haven’t applied to mixing liquids since GCSE chemistry.
+To Tayēr & Elementary, currently crowned the best bar in the UK and the second best bar in the world, according to the World's 50 Best list.
+Run by celebrated mixologist Alex Kratena and Monica Berg of Oslo bar Himkok, the two-part venue approaches mixology with levels of attention and innovation most of us haven’t applied to mixing liquids since GCSE chemistry.

 At the front you have Elementary, the interiors of which are described by its owners as a blend of ‘Scandi functionality, Japanese minimalism and a little bit of punk’.
 Here, unusual but perfected takes on classic cocktails are served.
 The back bar, Tayēr, is a space that only true cocktail connoisseurs can appreciate: not so much a bar but a futuristic workstation, in the middle of which a collection of potion bottle liquors lie in wait to be poured into the bar’s menu of unnamed cocktails.
 Take your place around the counter and watch as your chosen ingredients are muddled together by an expert hand.
 Oh, and don’t get so carried away gazing into one another’s eyes that you forget to line the stomach with one of TaTa Eatery’s famed Katsu sandos – available onsite.